Node.js REPL, Inspector, Watch Mode, and SEA

 -> Node detects blob and runs embedded main

+The injection location depends on the platform.
 On Windows, the blob is injected as a PE resource.
 On macOS, it is injected as a Mach-O section in the NODE_SEA segment.
 On Linux, it is injected as an ELF note.
-Those file-format details matter to packaging tools.
-The runtime fact is simpler: startup checks the executable for an injected NODE_SEA_BLOB; when present, Node runs the embedded application path.
+Packaging tools care about those file-format details.
+At runtime, the behavior is simpler - startup checks the executable for an injected NODE_SEA_BLOB; when it finds one, Node runs the embedded application path.

-Startup begins the same way as any Node executable: the operating system launches the binary, passes argv and environment, and Node initializes runtime state.
+Startup begins like any other Node executable.
+The operating system launches the binary, passes argv and environment, and Node initializes runtime state.
 The SEA path diverges when Node checks the executable for the SEA marker and blob.
 With no blob, the binary behaves like normal node.
-With a blob, Node uses the embedded application metadata and runs that main script instead of looking for a file entrypoint supplied on the command line.
+With a blob, Node uses the embedded application metadata and runs that main script instead of looking for a file entrypoint from the command line.

-SEA is packaging, not bundling.
-Node v24's SEA feature runs one embedded CommonJS script.
-Your dependency graph needs to be bundled into that file before the SEA step if it depends on files from node_modules or your source tree.
-The injected main script gets a require() with narrow behavior: it can load built-in modules, and it lacks most properties of normal file-based require() except require.main.
-If you need file-based loading, you can create it explicitly:
+The injected main script gets a narrow require().
+It can load built-in modules, and it lacks most properties of normal file-based require() except require.main.
+If you need file-based loading, create a separate resolver deliberately -

 const { createRequire } = require('node:module');